Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     If you plan to run only a beacon node for Medalla, it is best to wait until after the genesis event on August the 4th, 2020 at 1300 UTC.
-This is because (a) nothing is happening on the network until then, and (b) you will need access to an Ethereum 1.0 node.
-After Genesis, that requirement no longer applies if you are not running validators.
+This is because nothing happens on the network until then, and you require access to an Ethereum 1.0 node.

+    After Genesis, an Ethereum 1.0 node is no longer required if you are not running validators.

 ## Add a beacon chain client to Eth2stats